ESF-Works

 Intended impact/ sustainability

-Local organisations will have gained the capacity and knowledge base to better support asylum seekers beyond the life of the project.
+Local organisations will have gained the capacity and knowledge base better to support asylum seekers beyond the life of the project.
 Also, asylum seeker communities will have been empowered to provide self help rather than rely on other services.
 The impact will be to support the integration of asylum seekers into the community and into Glasgow as a whole.
-There will be proven ways of being able to offer purposeful activity, e.g. volunteering to give some exposure to the labour market in anticipation of a positive outcome to a request for asylum.
+There will be proven ways of being able to offer purposeful activity e.g. volunteering to give some exposure to the labour market in anticipation of a positive outcome to a request for asylum.

 Scatter plot